Kyiv School of Economics: Leave Russia project

 In July 2022, Kyiv School of Economics announced the launch of Leave Russia, an online database of world companies and brands showing their response to the international trade boycott of Russia in the aftermath of the Russian invasion of Ukraine.
 The database was compiled jointly with Ukrainian IT volunteers.
 It is presented as "the most complete and actual list of top companies and world-famous brands that have closed their business in Russia or continue to work in this market".
 As of August 2023, the database lists over 3,400 companies of which over 1,410 are listed as continuing operation in Russia and over 758 as either having withdrawn or completely exited Russia.

+In October 2024, the KSE reported that out of 3988 examined businesses, just over 1700 were continuing operations in Russia; almost 600 companies were in the process of leaving Russia or had ceased their activities in Russia; and 427 companies had completely departed from Russia.
+The remaining c.
+1250 companies had temporarily ceased certain activities, or closed down several departments.
+According to the Kyiv School, the number of companies schaling down their activities or preparing a complete withdrawal from Russia was still increasing, albeit slowly.

 Student life

-School students are actively involved in the formation of the agenda.
-Representatives of all long-term programs participate in the monthly meeting with the management team.

-Students have organized Finance Club, Case Club, and Business Literature Club, which invite successful people to share their experience and give practical guidance on development.

-There are several student competitions at the Kyiv School of Economics: Case Champ, Chess Champ and KSE BrainСhamp (the Olympiad).
-In autumn 2017, a student tournament "What?
+Students at the Kyiv School of Economics participate in monthly meetings with the management team, where representatives from all long-term programs contribute to shaping the school's agenda.
+Student organizations include the Finance Club, which hosts lectures by industry professionals, the Case Club, focused on case-solving and career development in finance, and the Business Literature Club, which discusses business books.
+The school organizes student competitions such as Case Champ, a case-solving event in partnership with firms like KPMG and Bain & Company, Chess Champ, and KSE BrainChamp, an olympiad in quantitative economics.
+In autumn 2017, a student tournament modeled on the intellectual quiz "What?
 Where?
-When?" was launched.
+When?" was introduced.

 Events

-The Kyiv School of Economics conducts a lot of open lectures, which can be visited by all those who wish.
-In the past few years, the speakers on such events were Oleg Ivantsov (editor in chief of Liga.net), Dag Detter, author of the book The Public Wealth of Nations, Aivaras Abromavichus, Minister of Economic Development and Trade of Ukraine (2014–2016), Dita Charanzova, member of the European Parliament, and other.
+The Kyiv School of Economics hosts open lectures for the public.
+Past speakers include Oleg Ivantsov (editor in chief of Liga.net), Dag Detter, author of the book The Public Wealth of Nations, Aivaras Abromavichus, Minister of Economic Development and Trade of Ukraine (2014–2016), Dita Charanzova, member of the European Parliament, and other.

-In 2018, KSE held two series of events named Ukraine Economy Week.
+In 2018, KSE held Ukraine Economy Week twice.
 In May – jointly with the National Bank of Ukraine.
 In September – together with the company ICU.
 Also KSE has started to publish yearly reforms overview – White Book on Reforms.